Prism Video Intelligence

 Donald Trump: "Very good to see you again."

-Rob Jetten: "It's a pleasure to meet you.
-Thank you for having us."
+Rob Jetten: "It's a pleasure to meet you."

 Willem-Alexander: "You need the help of others in order to be successful."